BradM99/BradM99/README.md

 Final year Computer Science student at the University of Nottingham - previously at GE Aerospace.

-I have a strong interest in backend development.
+Interested primarily in backend development.

 ---